javiergayala/SiteGloop/README.md

 ## Releases

 This project uses [tbump](https://github.com/tankerhq/tbump) for release versioning.
-To release a new version, make sure that you are on the master branch then run the following:
+To release a new version, make sure that you are on the `main` branch then run the following where `REL_VER` is set to the new SemVer-based version number:

 ```bash
 REL_VER=0.2.3 tbump ${REL_VER}